 Preventing Future Shoulder Problems

 At Urgent Orthopedic Specialists, we place as much credence in prevention as in surgical repair.
-To that end, we advise our patients in the proper methods of daily stretching and strengthening of their shoulders, along with certain behaviors that they may want to curtail, to keep their surgically repaired shoulders functioning comfortably for the long haul.
+To that end, after a patient receives shoulder surgery in Midland, Tx, we advise them in the proper methods of daily stretching and strengthening of their shoulders, along with certain behaviors that they may want to curtail, to keep their surgically repaired shoulders functioning comfortably for the long haul.